 Thanks for your question Anne, many people when taking out travel insurance focus on the personal possession limits, such as losing a passport, jewellery or your luggage when in fact travel insurance is designed to cover a lot more than lost baggage.

-Travel insurance tends to be structured as a set maximum sum insured often between £1m and £5m and in addition to your personal possessions cover is designed to cover emergency medical treatment while abroad.
+Travel insurance tends to be structured as a set maximum sum insured, often between £1m and £10m and in addition to your personal possessions cover is designed to cover emergency medical treatment while abroad.
 Travel insurance policies are often taken out as either a single trip or annual-multi trip policy with options to limit cover to certain regions to contain costs.

-Unless you have an international medical insurance plan your UK private health insurance policy is likely to provide little if any overseas cover.
+Unless you have an International Medical Insurance plan your UK private health insurance policy is unlikely to provide any overseas cover.
 The medical cover provided on a travel insurance plan is most closely aligned with the cover provided on an expatriate or international health insurance plan.

 Travel insurance also differs from an expatriate health insurance policy as you are normally required to return home to continue treatment once you are fit to return home, whereas international health insurance for expatriates would allow you to continue to receive on-going treatment overseas.